 An experience like no other, visitors can take unmanned electric cars from the city's entrance and enter it to explore architectural wonders.
 The buildings here are made with renewable energy in mind, so they can be interesting to see.

 Once you have seen the marvels of architecture, you can relax at the many coffee shops or restaurants around.
 Organic food shops and luxury retail shops are all at the visitors' disposal as well.

 For a peek into the world's sustainable future, don't forget to visit Masdar City when in Abu Dhabi.

 Located about 20 minutes away from the Saadiyat Island welcome center, Zaya Nurai Island is the epitome of exclusivity and luxury.
-It is a stunning island only accessible by speedboat and welcomes both day-trippers and overnight guests.
+It has one of the best beaches in Abu Dhabi, and it is only accessible by speedboat for both day-trippers and overnight guests.

 Once on the island, you can enjoy the spa facilities, communal wave pool, and teepee lounge areas, all adding to the feeling of luxurious comfort.

 You can rent bikes for a more adventurous experience, and to explore the hidden natural gems of the island as well.
 Watersports of all kinds are also available on Zaya Nurai Island, making it a perfect spot for tourists and families.